Quantum neural networks form Gaussian processes: Discussion and Outlook

 \section{Discussion and Outlook}

 In this manuscript we have shown that under certain conditions, the output distribution of deep Haar random QNNs converges to a Gaussian process in the limit of large Hilbert space dimension.
 While this result had been conjectured in~\cite{liu2021representation}, a formal proof was still lacking.
 We remark that although our result mirrors its classical counterpart --that certain classical NNs form GPs--, there exist nuances that differentiate our findings from the classical case.
 For instance, we need to make assumptions on the states processed by the QNN, as well as on the measurement operator.
 Moreover, some of these assumptions are unavoidable, as Haar random QNNs will not necessarily always converge to a GP.
-As an example, we have that if $O_i$ is a projector onto a computational basis state, then one recovers a Porter-Thomas distribution~\cite{porter1956fluctuations}.
+That is, not all QNNs and all measurements will lead to a GP.
+As an example, we have that if $O_j$ is a projector onto a computational basis state, then one recovers a Porter-Thomas distribution~\cite{porter1956fluctuations}.
 Ultimately, these subtleties arise because the entries of unitary matrices are not independent.
 In contrast, classical NNs are not subject to this constraint.

 It is worth noting that our theorems have further implications beyond those discussed here.
-We envision that our methods and results will be useful in more general settings where Haar random unitaries / $t$-designs are considered, such as quantum information scramblers and black holes~\cite{hayden2007black,oliviero2022black,holmes2020barren}, many-body physics~\cite{nahum2018operator}, quantum decouplers and quantum error correction~\cite{brown2015decoupling}.
-Finally, we leave for future work several potential generalizations of our results.
-For instance, one could envision proving a general result that combines our Theorems~\ref{th:gp_main},~\ref{th:gaus-indept}, and~\ref{th:GP-negative} into a single setting.
-Moreover, it could be interesting to study if GPs arise in other architectures such as quantum convolutional neural networks~\cite{cong2019quantum}, or re-uploading circuits~\cite{perez2020data,jerbi2021quantum}, among others.
+First and foremost, the fact that GPs can be efficiently used for regression in certain cases paves the way for new and exciting research avenues at the intersection of quantum information and Bayesian learning.
+Moreover, we envision that our methods and results will be useful in more general settings where Haar random unitaries or $t$-designs are considered, such as quantum scramblers and black holes~\cite{hayden2007black,oliviero2022black,holmes2020barren}, many-body physics~\cite{nahum2018operator}, quantum decouplers and quantum error correction~\cite{brown2015decoupling}.
+Finally, we leave for future work the study of whether GPs arise in other architectures, such as matchgate circuits~\cite{jozsa2008matchgates,diaz2023showcasing}.